Virginia Dare Memorial Bridge

 The Virginia Dare Memorial Bridge is a four-lane automobile bridge in Dare County, North Carolina, spanning the Croatan Sound between Manns Harbor and Roanoke Island.
 The bridge carries US 64 Bypass and is utilized by local and seasonal tourist traffic.
+Along with the Wright Memorial Bridge and the William B. Umstead Bridge, it is one of three road connections between the Outer Banks and mainland North Carolina.

 The bridge is dedicated to the memory of Virginia Dare, the first English child born in the Americas, in 1587.

 At a length of 5.2 mi, the Virginia Dare Memorial Bridge is the longest in the state.
 It travels over .75 mi of wetlands, with the remaining 4.45 mi over the Croatan Sound.
 The bridge rises to 65 ft at its apex and is supported by 88 concrete columns and more than 2,000 pilings, which extend 100 ft below the water.
 The bridge deck has 7,250 tons of epoxy-coated reinforcement steel and was designed with a 100-year life span.

 The bridge complements and runs parallel to the older William B. Umstead Bridge, which carries US 64 between Manns Harbor and Manteo and is located farther north.
 The bridge is the westernmost in a series of three, along with the Washington Baum Bridge and Melvin R. Daniels Bridge, connecting the North Carolina mainland with the Outer Banks communities via US 64 and US 64 Bypass.